Hybrid Quantum Error Correction and Mitigation by Purification: Summary and Conclusions

+The mechanism of PQES is that the power map amplifies the dominant eigenvector of the noisy state.
+As a result, PQES is most naturally suited for depolarizing errors, where the PQES error threshold was evaluated to be $ 75 \% $ for local errors.
+Though a direct comparison with typical QEC thresholds is not possible due to the distinct mechanisms and operations involved, we nevertheless emphasize that the PQES error threshold here is notably higher than what is possible with conventional QEC codes.
+For example, the code-capacity thresholds for stabilizer codes have been reported to be $18.9\% $ \cite{dennis2002topological,wang2011threshold,bombin2012strong,wootton2012high}, with an $25 \%$ upper bound due to the no-cloning theorem \cite{smith2006upper}.

+Compared to depolarizing errors, local anisotropic errors behave differently because they can change the dominant eigenvector of the noisy state.
+For local dephasing, the purification map repolarizes along the dephased Bloch direction (Fig. \ref{diag:depol_bloch}) and therefore generally saturates below unit fidelity when the dominant eigenvector is misaligned with the original target.
+Regardless, the difference in performance for small error probabilities is not drastically different between depolarizing and dephasing errors.
+Furthermore, full local twirling converts the dephasing channel into an effective local depolarizing channel and restores the corresponding depolarizing threshold.
+These thresholds identify the point at which the target state ceases to be the dominant eigenvector of the noisy density matrix.
+Below this point, increasing the purification depth suppresses the effective logical decay in the repeated-cycle model.
+Above it, the same power map converges to a different dominant eigenvector or eigenspace; additional purification rounds cannot recover the target.

-Let us compare the qubit resources of PQEC with a standard QEC.
-Using the simplest binary tree implementation of PQEC as shown in Fig. \ref{diag:main_use_case}(a), the total qubit count is $ n \sim O(M N)$, where $ N= 2^{\ell} $ is the number of copies.
-On first glance this would appear to have a heavy qubit count, but errors are also suppressed exponentially with $ N $, due to (\ref{eq:purifiedstate}).
+The resource requirements of PQES depend strongly on the implementation.
+In the fully parallel binary-tree realization of Fig.~\ref{diag:main_use_case}(a), the coherent data footprint scales as $n \sim O(M 2^\ell)$ for an $M$-qubit register and $N=2^\ell$ copies, while the SWAP-test layers have depth $O(\ell)$ up to the architecture-dependent cost of a register-level controlled-SWAP.
+At first glance, this would appear to have a heavy qubit count, but errors are also suppressed exponentially with $ N $, due to (\ref{eq:purifiedstate}).
 Then the logical error rate scales as $ \gamma_L \sim e^{-N} \sim e^{- n/M } $.
 This is comparable with the scaling of standard QEC, where there is exponential scaling of logical errors with the code distance.
 For example, in the surface code, the number of physical qubits scales as the square of the code distance so that $ \gamma_L \sim e^{- \sqrt{n} } $.
-The scaling in terms of the number of qubits can be even improved further using the qubit-efficient PQEC formulation of Sec. \ref{sec:protocol}, although this comes at the cost of deeper circuits.
+The scaling in terms of the number of qubits can be even improved further by using the recycled implementation of Sec.~\ref{sec:protocol}; here, the coherent data footprint is reduced to $O(M\ell)$ by generating the tree sequentially and keeping only one node per depth live at a time.
+The tradeoff is an increased sequential SWAP-test count of $N-1$.
+This implementation occupies a different architectural regime from the smallest known reset-based virtual-distillation constructions~\cite{czarnik_qubit_eff} --- it provides a pairwise-SWAP architecture with an explicit outcome record that is natural for a continuous input of copies, register recycling, explicit outcome-record processing, and interleaved error-suppression schedules.